 From Wallingford to Wedgwood

-The legacy of Mother Ryther continues today at the residential treatment center.
-Children at Ryther are given individual therapy to deal with issues resulting from abuse, neglect, mental illness or substance abuse.
-They are taught specific ways to identify and deal with their emotions, and make positive choices.
-Ryther guides, coaches and teaches so that every child and family they work with may experience new ways of thinking, develop positive relationships, and realize a better life.
+The legacy of Mother Ryther continues today, even without the residential program.
+Children, youth and families who come to Ryther are given individual therapy to deal with issues resulting from abuse, neglect, mental illness or addiction.
+Children and youth are taught specific ways to identify and deal with their emotions, and make positive choices.
+Ryther staff guide, coach and teach so that every child and family they work with may experience new ways of thinking, may develop positive relationships, and realize a better life.

 Ways to help support the work of Ryther: